What is EcoTourism?

 Ethics and Guidelines in Ecotourism

-code of conduct developed by organisations like the International Ecotourism Society outlines ethical practices in ecotourism.
+A code of conduct developed by organisations like the International Ecotourism Society outlines ethical practices in ecotourism.
 Adherence to these guidelines ensures that tourism minimises its environmental footprint and maximises educational and conservation benefits while garnering respect for local communities and cultures.

 The Importance of Ecotourism